kiding/SFNSEnabler/README.md

 If you don't know how to install a font, see [how](https://support.apple.com/en-us/HT201749).
 Ignore "Font Validation" by checking "SFNSEnabler.otf" and clicking "Install Checked."

 _.SF NS Text_ fonts are _merged_ with _.SF NS Display_ for some reason, but you can still select most of them under _.SF NS Display_; G1, G2, G3 and the italics do not belong to _.SF NS Display_.
-I also don't know what Gs are for...

 Some application might behave clunky as the selected font name doesn't appear properly in the list.

 ## Disclaimer

-_Use it at your own risk._ But does this harm the system?
+_Use it at your own risk._

+But does this harm the system?
 Probably not.
 SFNSEnabler.otf is a simple blank otf file generated using [FontForge](https://github.com/fontforge/fontforge), with only one metadata "Family Name" colliding with the system fonts.
 It does not use any of Apple's font codes nor glyphs.

 ## Credits